 Allergies that occur in the spring (late April and May) are often due to tree pollen.
 Allergies that occur in the summer (late May to mid-July) are often due to grass and weed pollen.
 Allergies that occur in the fall (late August to the first frost) are often due to ragweed.

 Mold is common where water tends to collect, such as shower curtains, window moldings, and damp basements.
 They can also be found in rotting logs, hay, mulches, commercial peat moss, compost piles, and leaf litter.
 This allergy is usually worse during humid and rainy weather.

 Proteins found in the skin, saliva, and urine of furry pets such as cats and dogs are allergens.
 You can be exposed to dander when handling an animal or from house dust that contains dander.

-Many allergens, including dust mites, are in dust.
-Dust mites are tiny living creatures found in bedding, mattresses, carpeting and upholstered furniture.
+Many allergens, including dust mites, are in the dust.
+Dust mites are tiny living creatures found in bedding, mattresses, carpeting, and upholstered furniture.
 They live on dead skin cells and other things found in house dust.